vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ## Ongoing incidents

 This section lists and links to ongoing incidents.
-This section was last updated January 15, 2025.
+This section was last updated June 10, 2025.
 I hope to update this section whenever there's a new incident or the status of an existing incident changes significantly.
 I remove from here incidents that I consider closed; I may consider an incident closed once the healing is well on its way and it is no longer meaningfully affecting my daily life, even if not all of its ramifications have been fully addressed.

+As of June 10, 2025, I have an open incident for a [potential infection](../events/2025/2025-06-potential-infection.md).
+I expect to expand on this with more private notes later.

-As of January 15, 2025, I have no open incidents.
-You can see the list of incidents for 2024 in the [events/2024 folder](../events/2024), and the (currently empty) list of incidents for 2025 in the [events/2025 folder](../events/2025).
+You can see the list
+of incidents for 2024 in the [events/2024 folder](../events/2024), and
+the (currently empty) list of incidents for 2025 in the [events/2025 folder](../events/2025).